SainsburyWellcomeCentre/crabs-exploration/guides/TrackingModelHPC.md

-# Evaluate a trained detector model in the cluster
+# Evaluate a detector+tracking model in the cluster

 1.  **Preparatory steps**